MicrosoftDocs/defender-docs/defender-endpoint/mde-sap-windows-server.md

    For more information about updates, see [Microsoft Defender Antivirus security intelligence and product updates](microsoft-defender-antivirus-updates.md).

 5. **Make sure [behavior monitoring](behavioral-blocking-containment.md) is turned on**.
-If tamper protection is enabled, behavior monitoring is turned on by default.
+When tamper protection is enabled, behavior monitoring is turned on by default.
 Use the default configuration of tamper protection enabled, behavior monitoring enabled, and real-time monitoring enabled unless a specific problem is identified.

    For more information, see [Built-in protection helps guard against ransomware](built-in-protection.md).